Cmorgan21/notenet/README.md

 - [W3Schools](https://www.w3schools.com/) - Online Web Tutorials.
 - [YouTube](https://www.youtube.com) - Extensive in-depth tutorials for React and Django Rest to reiterate the principles and using both languages together.
 - [Map function error](https://stackoverflow.com/questions/30803168/data-map-is-not-a-function) for the understanding of the .map function error
+- [Cloudinary](https://cloudinary.com/) for the video tutorials of how to upload saves images to a database and the different configurations for doing it

 ## Acknowledgments